LaurenDupuis/Helis_Omics_12-13_January_2020/tutorials/Network_Analysis.md

 •	This tool will calculate all network properties like degree and betweenness for you.

-> Look at the “Node degree” and “Node betweenness” tab in Results panel of the Network Analyzer.
+> Look at the “Node degree Distribution” and “Betweenness by Degree” tab in Results panel of the Network Analyzer.
 How are node degree
 > and betweenness distributed in this network?
 Do the distributions make sense?
 Are there any interesting observations?
+> Note that you can click the box on the plot titled "Interactive".
+This allows you to select specific points to view in the node table.

 #### **Step 3: Create visualization to show disease score and degree**
 •	In the NetworkAnalyzer result dialog, click on “Visualize Parameters”.
 Select the node degree as node color gradient (Map node color